zforster/zakforster/content/posts/moto-serverless-prototyping/index.md

 draft = false
-title = "Build Rapid AWS Serverless Prototypes with Moto + Python 🚀" categories = ['Python', 'Software Engineering', 'Moto', 'AWS']
+title = "Build Rapid AWS Serverless Prototypes with Moto + Python 🚀" categories = ['Python', 'Software Engineering', 'Moto', 'AWS'] description = "Learn how to rapidly prototype AWS serverless applications using Moto and Python.
+Mock AWS services locally for fast iteration without deploying real infrastructure."
 +++

 The majority of applications I build utilise AWS.
 I value how quickly I can spin up a new database or bucket; it enables me to respond to stakeholder requests rapidly.
 There are times, however, where I know I will deploy my application on AWS, but I am in an early prototyping stage.
 At such a stage, deploying real infrastructure isn't necessary.